jobelche/Empirical-Accuracy/README.md

 ### Mean Radius
 In percision Shooting the mean radius is used to measure the accuracy of a group of shots.
 It represents the average distance between each shot and the center of the group.
 This metric provides a more comprehensive measure of accuracy than simply measuring the distance between the two farthest shots (extreme spread).
 Spread measures the two worst shots.
 It is a uselfull metric but not the most usefull metric.
 When applied to LLN Mean Radius becomes a much better metric.

 Compaired to the "old ways" calculating the mean radius is much more difficult to calculate.
-The basics concept is determining the center of the group, measuring each printed shot from the center then fuinding the mean of each shot printed.
+The basics concept is determining the center of the group, measuring each printed shot from the center then finding the mean of each shot printed.
 Use the following formula √((x₂ - x₁)² + (y₂ - y₁)²) where (x₁, y₁) are the coordinates of the group center and (x₂, y₂) are the coordinates of the shot hole.

 Using a "ladder" target and a spreadsheat can take the process form overly complicated to just a bit monotonous.

+TODO: Add examples of ladder targets and and excel spreadsheet with formulas

+### Make a base line

+In its most general sense, a baseline is a starting point or a reference point against which future measurements, observations, or comparisons are made.
+It represents the initial state or condition before a change, intervention, or experiment is introduced.

+Once you have a baseline only change a single varable at a time.
+An example of this could be to baseline your rifle with a realtive low cost ammo.
+Then only change the ammo.
+The result will tell you how much of a difference the ammo change makes.
+The result might be that you discover budget ammo is perfectly effectiver for your needs.